Council of Europe Adopts Declaration on Artificial Intelligence and Personal Autonomy

 Recent Developments under Human Rights Law Concerning AI

-With respect to the responsibility of private companies, the Special Rapporteur found that companies should create and apply guidelines for the deployment of artificial intelligence that are grounded in human rights principles and informed by civil society.
+With respect to the responsibility of private companies, the Special Rapporteur found that companies should create and apply guidelines for the deployment of artificial intelligence that are grounded in human rights principles.
 See id. at para.
-65. Additionally, companies should be transparent and open for audit concerning the use of artificial intelligence on their platforms and services.
+65. Moreover, companies should be transparent and open for audit concerning the use of artificial intelligence.
 See id. at paras.
 66, 69.
-Companies should also prevent discrimination by the teams designing their artificial intelligence systems and discrimination in the actual system design, which may include monitoring outcomes that may be discriminatory, removing discriminatory data, and implementing measures that compensate for discriminatory data.
+Companies should also prevent discrimination at both the input and output levels of artificial intelligence systems.
 See id. at para.
 67.

 The Council of Europe, based in Strasbourg, France, is an intergovernmental organization with 47 Member States.
 The Committee of Ministers, a decision-making body charged with monitoring the implementation of several human rights treaties including the European Convention on Human Rights, is composed of the ministers of foreign affairs of the Member States.
 Additionally, the European Court of Human Rights, the European Committee of Social Rights, and the Commissioner for Human Rights all operate under the auspices of the Council of Europe.